22 Slang Words That We Can’t Stand

 TBH, this Gucci list is dank AF, k?
 (If you can say that out loud with a straight face you are stronger than we are.)

 The purpose of slang words

 Slang serves an important purpose in society—it helps language evolve and gives people an easy way to “fit in” and feel part of the group.
 Often slang words draw heavily from pop culture and become a fun insider joke.
 And then there are the other types of slang words, that divide us instead of bringing us together, the words used to shame, demean, ostracize, and hurt others.
-While these things can be subjective, here are the slang words from 2019 we’d love to see deleted before 2020 starts!
+While these things can be subjective, here are the slang words we’d love to see deleted!
 Find out the brand new words added to the dictionary in 2019.

 Millennials have fired the next volley in the war of the generation with just two words: “OK, boomer.”
 We could explain why the 60-year-olds are beefing with the 30-year-olds but honestly, we don’t care.
 Can’t we all just be a little nicer to each other and recognize that people of every generation make good contributions to society?
 Check out the best cities to live in for every generation.

 Pronounced visko, VSCO, is an app for editing photos but like so many apps these days it’s taken on a life beyond the digital sphere, embodying a certain type of breezy aesthetic as modeled by “VSCO girls.”
 They’re adorable but at best it feels like using kids for marketing and at worst it’s objectifying young women.
 Find out the best and worst times of day to take selfies so you can stop relying on those filters in the first place.